gamblevore/speedie/Documentation/Perry.md

 I find Perry takes surprisingly little RAM.
 When I open Perry I see I have 6 projects open (3 are large projects).
 Yet I am only taking 1.5MB of memory for all the objects, 87KB for the strings, and 1.7MB for the screen.
 Its an ultra-light-weight design.
 Xcode will take hundreds of megabytes for just one project, and gigabytes to compile.

+In Xcode, I found my "derived data" (whatever that is) folder, came to about 6GB of disk space.
+Thats for 3 projects.
+Its actually monstrous.

+Speedie is smarter.
+When compiling natively to the Speedie VM, there is no cached data, considering that the compiler is so fast.

+But Speedie has a "compile to C++" option... and C++ compiles slow.
+So speedie caches the .cpp input and .o output files.
+However that leaves only around 2MB of cached data, per-project.
+And it is left in the `/tmp/` folder.
+Your OS will automatically remove it!
+Somehow Apple can't use their own `/tmp/` folder for Xcode... perhaps they don't know how?

 ## Inbuilt Godbolt.org (ASM Viewer)